 What Can A Relationships Worksheet Do To Improve My Relationship?

-With these worksheets, you'll be able to more easily talk to your partner about what you're thinking or feeling about something.
+With these worksheets, you may be able to more easily talk to your partner about what you're thinking or feeling about something.
 Let's say there's a question about respect and what it means to you.
 By talking to your partner about what you think and listening to what they think, you may both come to realize that there are things you're doing that show disrespect to your partner.
-This could help you to make some changes to your ways and start treating your partner better.
+This could help you to make some changes to your ways and start communicating and behaving in ways that are more respectful of one another.
+Starting with questions that bring you closer together can be a great way to lead into some of the issues you've been having.

-Finding Worksheets
+Finding worksheets

 Most people set goals at one time or another in their lives.
 Most commonly, couples set financial goals so they can buy a home, a car, or take a great vacation.
 Perhaps you have professional goals.
 Do you have plans to continue schooling, get additional training, or get a promotion?
 Do you have personal character goals?
 What about a bucket list for lifetime goals?

-Taking the time to sit down to set your goals will bring you closer as a couple.
+Taking the time to sit down to set your goals may bring you closer as a couple.
 It provides a way to generate conversation about your priorities and intentions to ensure that you're on the same page now and in the long run.
 It's a teamwork exercise, and there's no "I" in the team.

 As you're setting goals, obstacles will surface.
 Finances and other problems may get in your way.
 This shouldn't discourage you, though.
 Consider it another opportunity for problem-solving.